Skip to content

 Nutrition Strategies in Ice Hockey

-• Pre-Game Nutrition Strategies
+• Pre-Game Nutrition

-• Post-Game Nutrition Strategies
+• Post-Game Recovery

-• Hydration in Ice Hockey
+• Hydration Plan

 Hockey players should take their pre-game meal 3-4 hours before the game.
 The meal should include carbohydrates, protein, and fat.
 A turkey sandwich on whole-grain bread, grilled chicken with brown rice and veggies, or spaghetti with tomato sauce and a salad are all good pre-game food alternatives.
 Snacking before the game can also help maintain energy levels during the game.
 Good pre-game snack options include fruit, granola bars, or yogurt.
 It’s also essential to stay hydrated before the game by consuming water or sports drinks.